 |Title:||Head Cross Country/Asst.
 Track & Field Coach|

-A 21-time SUNYAC Cross Country Coach of the Year (11 women, 10 men), he has guided 23 SUNYAC Championship teams (13 women, 11 men), while 14 of his Knights (ninewomen, five men) have run to 19 SUNYAC individual Championships and 64 of his runners (33 women, 30 men) have been inducted into the SUNYAC Cross Country Hall of Fame.
-Under his tutelage, the women won an unprecedented 11-straight SUNYAC titles from 2000-’09, and will be in the hunt for their fourth-straight championship in 2014, while the men, who won a string of six from 2000-’06, will be running for a fifth title in the last six years.
+A 22-time SUNYAC Cross Country Coach of the Year (12 women, 10 men), he has guided 26 SUNYAC Championship teams (14 women, 12 men), while 15 of his Knights (10 women, five men) have run to 20 SUNYAC individual Championships and 67 of his runners (36 women, 31 men) have been inducted into the SUNYAC Cross Country Hall of Fame.
+Under his tutelage, the women won an unprecedented 11-straight SUNYAC titles from 2000-’09, and won their fourth-straight championship in 2014, while the men, who won a string of six from 2000-’06, won their fifth title in the last six years in this season.

 Woods also served as the head coach for the Geneseo track & field programs for 12 years until 2004, when he started focusing solely on the distance runners as an assistant coach.
-As head coach, he the led the Knights to seven indoor titles (three men, four women), along with four outdoor championships (3 women, 1 men).
+As head coach, he the led the Knights to nine indoor titles (four men, five women), along with five outdoor championships (four women, one men).

 Five Knights have been crowned individual national champions under Woods’ watch, most recently Alyssa Smith who won the 3,000-meter steeplechase in 2013.
-Seven-time All-American Beth Shope ’99 won the institution’s first ever national championship, bringing home the hammer throw title in 1999, before a 2003 year that saw Kim DePrez ’03 sweep the indoor and outdoor high jump titles, and Melissa White ’03 take top-honors in the indoor 5,000-meter run.
+Seven-time All-American Beth Shope ’99 won the institution’s first ever national championship, bringing home the hammer throw title in 1999, before Kim DePrez ’03 sweep the indoor and outdoor high jump titles, and Melissa White ’03 take top-honors in the indoor 5,000-meter run in 2003.

 Prior to coming aboard at Geneseo, Woods taught English at nearby York Central High School.
 He also coached boys and girls cross country teams for 21 years, compiling a dual meet record of 219-24, as well as the track and field teams for 20 years, running up a dual-meet mark of 208-36.